stacked-git/stacked-git.github.io/content/guides/tutorial.md

 typical case that no conflicts emerge when pushing or reordering patches; especially when each patch is limited to one coherent topic.

-But it is inevidable that sometimes multiple patches necessarily affect the same lines of a file.
+But it is inevitable that sometimes multiple patches necessarily affect the same lines of a file.
 This is when a conflict may arise.

 ```